Tooting Commons: Wildlife and ecology

 The two commons are recognised as being of Site of Metropolitan importance for Greater London because they include a number of rare wildlife habitats.
-Although the woodland areas are the most obvious, the unimproved areas of acid grassland are actually far rarer.
+The common includes areas of acid grassland that are increasingly rare in London, and the site is designated a Site of Metropolitan Importance for Nature conservation partly because of this habitat.

 In popular culture

 The two commons were the location for an award-winning British Independent Film, Common People (2013), written/directed by and starring Kerry Skinner and Stewart Alexander.
 The plot concerns a pet Parrot escaping the confines of her cage and flying with parakeets in the south London skies, soaring into the lives of the Common People.